williamchan/pinterest-layout-exploration/README.md

 Note how each item has an inline style.

 Both "left" and "top" are calculated individually for each pin.
-The "left" values are 0px, 250px, 500px, 750px, or 1000px, which is how 5 columns are laid out.
+The "left" values are 0px, 250px, 500px, 750px, or 1000px, which is how 5 columns are laid out here.
 All pins, and hence each column, are constrained to 236px by the <code>".Pin.summary .pinWrapper"</code> syle.
 The "top" values are calculated for each based on the pins above it.
 And this all works because of <code>"position: absolute;"</code> as inherited from the containing div.

 While inline styles are generally discouraged, I must say this is quite a clever usage.